ryanwoconnor/faq.twin.villas/README.md

 #### Trash and Recycling

+🔵  Blue Bin is for Recycling

+##### Recycling Pickup is on Thursday Morning

+⚫  Grey Bin is for trash

+##### Trash Pickup is on Monday Morning and Thursday Morning

 #### FAQ

+How do I turn on the Stove?
+Do I need to feed the fish?
+When is trash day?

 ### Rustic Retreat

 #### Trash and Recycling

+⚫  Metal Bin out front is for trash

+Please place all trash and recycling in the appropriate bin before you leave. **Trash must be bagged**

 #### FAQ

+How do I turn on the AC and adjust it?

 ### Carriage House

 #### Trash and Recycling

+🔵  Green Bin is for Recycling

+⚫  Black Bin is for trash

+Please place all trash and recycling in the appropriate bin before you leave. **Trash must be bagged**

 #### FAQ

+##### How do I turn on the overhead fan?

+##### How do I turn on the AC and adjust it?

+##### Is there cable TV?

 ### Cozy Cottage on the River

 #### Trash and Recycling

 #### FAQ

+🔵  Green Bin is for Trash

+🟢  Green Bin is for Recycling

+More information on Trash and Recycling can be found [at this link.](https://www.waterfordct.org/public-works/pages/recycling-single-stream)